Blond Ambition World Tour

-The Blond Ambition World Tour (billed as Blond Ambition World Tour 90) was the third concert tour by American singer Madonna.
-It supported her fourth studio album Like a Prayer (1989), and the soundtrack album to the 1990 film Dick Tracy, I'm Breathless.
-The 57-show tour began on April 13, 1990, at the Chiba Marine Stadium in Chiba, Japan, and concluded on August 5 at the Stade Charles-Ehrmann in Nice, France.
-Additionally, it marked Madonna's first concerts in Sweden and Spain.
-Originally planned as the Like a Prayer World Tour, it was supposed to be sponsored by soft drink manufacturer Pepsi.
-However, the company cancelled the contract following the controversy surrounding the music video of "Like a Prayer".
+The Blond Ambition World Tour (billed as Blond Ambition World Tour 90) was the third concert tour by American singer Madonna, launched in support of her fourth studio album, Like a Prayer (1989), and the Dick Tracy soundtrack album I'm Breathless (1990).
+Comprising 57 shows, the tour visited Asia, Europe, and North America and ran from April 13, 1990, at Chiba Marine Stadium in Chiba, Japan, to August 5 at Stade Charles-Ehrmann in Nice, France.
+It marked Madonna's first concerts in Sweden and Spain.
+Originally planned as the Like a Prayer World Tour and intended to be sponsored by Pepsi, the tour proceeded under a new title after the sponsorship was withdrawn amid controversy surrounding the music video of "Like a Prayer".